codecodeio/magento-docker-local-development/README.md

 \* -d means detached.
 Leave this off if you want the terminal to display the container log.
 This can be useful for debugging but all the logs are also shown in Docker Desktop.

-When you need to stop the containrs run:
+When you need to stop the containers run:

 ```bash
 docker-compose down